HagEstad Law Group, PLLC logo

 Table of Contents

-Navigating the complex waters of Montana employment law can be one that is both treacherous and filled with fear.
-As an employer, you want to make sure that you are complying with Montana’s complex rules related to Employment Discrimination, Wage Claims, and Wrongful Discharge.
+Montana employment law includes nuances that are important to understand.
+As an employer, you want to make sure that you are complying with Montana's complex rules related to employment discrimination, wage claims, and wrongful discharge.

-Wrongful Discharge is not an uncommon claim.
-However, there are simple ways that can put your business in a position to avoid, or defeat, any attempted Wrongful Discharge claims.
-First, lets examine the Wrongful Discharge Statute, which is found under MCA § 39-2-904:
+Wrongful discharge is not an uncommon claim.
+However, there are simple ways that can put your business in a position to avoid or defeat any attempted wrongful discharge claims.
+The Wrongful Discharge Statute outlines the following prohibited actions:

-MCA § 39-2-904(1)(a)-(c).
-Most Montana Wrongful Discharge claims assert that the termination was not for “Good Cause”.
-This begs the question: what is “Good Cause”?
-Well, I am glad you asked.
-Under Montana law, “Good cause” is defined as ” reasonable job-related grounds for dismissal based on a failure to satisfactorily perform job duties, disruption of the employer’s operation, or other legitimate business reason.”
-MCA § 39-2-903(5).
+Most Montana wrongful discharge claims assert that the termination was not for “good cause.”
+Under Montana law, “good cause” is defined as “reasonable job-related grounds for dismissal based on a failure to satisfactorily perform job duties, disruption of the employer's operation, or other legitimate business reason.”

 Combating Lack of “Good Cause” Wrongful Discharge Claims

 When terminating an employee after the probationary period has ended, it is vitally important that you have documented reasons for the decision to terminate the employee.
-This can be done through employee performance reviews, and the like.
-You must also notify the employee the “good cause” reason for termination, such as poor workplace performance.
-Failing to do so will violate MCA § 39-2-904(1)(b).
+This can be done through employee performance reviews.
+You must also notify the terminated employee of the “good cause” reason for termination, such as poor workplace performance.

 An Employee's Remedies for a Wrongful Discharge Violation